Srujyama/FlyFlirt/README.md

 ---

-## 🧠 Acknowledgments
+## Acknowledgments

 Developed for behavioral neuroscience and computational ethology research on *Drosophila melanogaster*.
-Inspired by previous ROI-tracking and behavioral quantification tools.
+Original Developed for Shao Lab at the University of Delaware